 Another thing I wanted to ask, the recipe calls for apple cider vinegar.
 Respectfully, fruit flies like this, wouldn't fleas like it as well?
 Not an expert, just asking.

 Add some fresh garlic or garlic powder to you dog's food.
 It is a natural flea repellant as the fleas don't like the odor which permiates the dog's skin.
-It is all I used for my dog and she never had fleas and I never could smell the garlic.

 Try Diatomaceous Earth.
 Please look up on the internet the uses of Food Grade Diatomaceous Earth to kill crawling insects and internal parasites.
 Many uses for it.
 Many people buy it and take it daily in a drink.
 Only get food grade, though.